IanSaunders/ultradaemon/docs/index.md

 ### Race

 With a 5 am start, we had an early wake up.
-The hotel prepared a bacon sandwich to go. of which I ate half for breakfast.
+The hotel prepared a bacon sandwich to go, of which I ate half for breakfast.
 I stuffed the other half in my ultra-vest for lunch.

 We got to the start with time to spare.
 As the runners congregated I spotted my front-running "pacer", so slowly crept up behind him - shadow mode engaged.